Raditya0902/bank-customer-churn-prediction/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Python installed along with the required dependencies (Pandas, Matplotlib, NumPy, Scikit-learn, TensorFlow, and imbalanced-learn).
-3. Run the Python script "binary_classification_model.py".
+3. Run the Jupyter Notebook "bank-customer-churn.ipynb".

 ## Conclusion